pmanzoni/MQTT_handson_code/docs/An hands-on introduction to MQTT.md

 # Block 4: Sending data to a cloud based platform

 In this block you will experiment about how MQTT can be used to send data to a cloud based platform.
-This procedure allows you to store your data in a cloud based repository and to analyse your data with software tools made available by the used platform.
+This procedure allows you to store your data in a cloud based repository and to analyze your data with software tools made available by the used platform.

 ## Using ThingSpeak